AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     builder.AddOpenAIChatCompletion(modelId: completionDeploymentName, openAIClient: openAiClient);
     ```

-    The builder with this new line will initialize and inject a built-in service from OpenAI. **Chat Completion** handles completion generation from a GPT model.
+    The builder with this new line will initialize and inject a built-in service from OpenAI. **Chat Completion** refers to response generation from a GPT model.

-We will now implement the function that calls this Semantic Kernel extension to generate a chat completion for a given user prompt.
+We will now implement the function that uses this Semantic Kernel extension to generate a chat completion for a given user prompt.
 The function will return the text generated as well as the number of tokens to generate a response.

 1. Within the same **SemanticKernelService.cs** file, locate the **GetChatCompletionAsync()** method.
-Below the line to create a new `ChatHistory()` object, comment the line adding a new system message and pass in the **_systemPrompt** value as seen below.
+Below the line to create a new *ChatHistory()* object, comment the line adding a new system message and pass in the **_systemPrompt** value as seen below.

     ```csharp
     var skChatHistory = new ChatHistory();
     skChatHistory.AddSystemMessage(_systemPrompt);
     ```

-    Find the `_systemPrompt` definition at the top of this file.
+    Find the *_systemPrompt* definition at the top of this file.
 The system prompt instructs the LLM how to respond and allows developers to guide the model depending on their use case.

-1. Inside the **GetChatCompletionAsync()** method directly below adding the system message, add a **foreach** loop to prepare messages from the user to be sent to the LLM.
+1. Inside the **GetChatCompletionAsync()** method, directly below adding the system message, add a **foreach** loop to prepare messages from the user to be sent to the LLM.
 We will get to why this is a *List* object in a future exercise.
 At this point, it only contains a single user prompt.

     ```csharp
     foreach (var message in contextWindow)